zimo-gu/Mocha/information/information.md

 # Information
-Here, community members can find information about Vivid Airways.
+Here, community members can find information about Mocha.